| | East

 seat concert hall and 24 discrete rehearsal and practice spaces spread

+across four floors.
 Highlights of Oxfordshire’s year included successful

 pilots for extended schools projects where the Music Service worked